 Some days I feel so energetic I’m doing the school run, tidying the house and going on longer walks with the dog but then I can be hit with overwhelming fatigue that I have read can last years and years after treatment.

-I was doing some exercise in the house so I felt fit and well I decided to buy a second hand bike and assumed I could ride it home.
+I was doing some exercise in the house so I felt fit and well and I decided to buy a second hand bike and assumed I could ride it home.
 I didn’t make it home I ended up getting caught in the rain and thunder, red faced out of breath and shakey, my mam had to rescue me as I’m just not as fit as I thought I was.
 It didn’t help that the tyre was rather flat too.
+Hopefully fitness will improve.

 Trying to move on is very hard.
 I am reading more articles about triple negative and it’s soul destroying to read things like ‘the most deadliest type of cancer’, ‘the most aggressive cancer’ and recently I was particularly sad to read the following..

 Wow just what you want to hear after cancer treatment.
 Sometimes I feel it’s only a matter of time before a recurrence occurs.
-I have read many blogs from ladies who have had them I feel I can handle this if it happens but what I can’t handle is metastatic cancer/stage 4/5 which will lead to me being told a time frame of how long I have left.
+It’s like your waiting for a phone call.
+I have read many blogs from ladies who have had recurrence.
+I feel I can handle repeating chemo if it happens but what I can’t handle is metastatic cancer/stage 4/5 which will lead to me being told a time frame of how long I have left.
 Imagine trying to put something like this to the back of your mind and get on with day to day life.

 I can be fine for a couple of weeks then I start to feel upset.
 I love my son and partner so much that I often feel totally gutted that I may not be around to enjoy life with them and see my son grow up.
 All I can do is hope for the best and prey that I’ll be around in 10-20 years.